Design, build and launch your own app at CodeCamp 2017

 When is the closing date for applications?

-You’ll need to get your application in by Wednesday 31 May.
-No applications will be accepted after this
+You’ll need to get your application in by Wednesday 28 June.
+No applications will be accepted after

 date.
 Places are NOT first-come, first-served but we recommend you apply early if you can to avoid a